-In the south of Haiti, rape and abuse of women, children, and disabled persons is an almost overwhelming problem.
-A lack of education here about what violence is, and what abuse is, prevents those who have been abused from speaking out for themselves against their abusers, or from reporting crimes at all.
-In the last few years the number of reported rapes has been very high, and One Hundred For Haiti stepped in to fund the GTPE initiative, a series of educational sessions in rural communities, letting parents, teachers, and locals know what rape and abuse is, what can be done to help prevent it, and how we might respond to it.
+In the south of Haiti, violence against marginalized communities is an ongoing problem.
+In the last few years the number of reported assaults has been very high, and One Hundred For Haiti offered to help Little Footprints, Big Steps fund the GTPE (Working Group for the Protection of Children) initiative, a series of educational sessions in rural communities, letting parents, teachers, and locals know what violence is and how we might respond to it.

 Their inspiration led to people in every subsequent GTPE community to form their own follow up committees like this first one.

 Here, Morgan Wienberg from ‘Little Footprints, Big Steps’ and GTPE members along with One Hundred For Haiti Board Vice President Nathan Bean and Executive Director Greg Bennick stand wearing shirts that say “Standing shoulder to shoulder we will combat violence”.

 The following photos are from a GTPE training in late 2017 in the community of Randell, an extremely rural region.